rexresearch

 particular advantage that, with the setting of the wave form and

-the edges, a size selection of the transported particles according
+of the edges, a size selection of the transported particles

-to the invention can take place.
-The larger the particles, the
+according to the invention can take place.
+The larger the

-slower the requirement for the edge of the collection alternating
+particles, the slower the requirement for the edge of the

-voltage to change so that an effective particle transport is
+collection alternating voltage to change so that an effective

-shortening of the edges of the collection alternating voltage,
+increase of the frequency of the collection alternating voltage,

 [0017]Due to the already-mentioned correlation between the